Is Your Man Going Through Menopause? Find out!

 Gradually, around age 38-42, the testosterone gets to a low-enough level that even he notices something is "off."
 The rhythmic pulse he has known since puberty is faint or has vanished.
 He will often experience this time as a "loss of passion" and may be asking himself, "is this all there is?"
 Dissatisfaction and disappointment begin.

 Most men notice it, though they don't discuss it.
 The nature of men is to ignore it, it might go away.
-In this case, it does -- it being the "pulse." it isn't readily identifiable due to a lack of discussed or accessible written.
+In this case, it does — it being the "pulse."
+It isn't readily identifiable due to a lack of discussion or accessibly written material.